 The Haldeman Creek Dredging Maintenance Advisory Committee has one vacancy.
 Applicants must reside within the boundaries of the MSTU.
 This five member committee was created to aid and assist the Board of County Commissioners in carrying out the MSTU, to prepare and recommend an itemized budget, and to recommend work programs and priorities.
 Members will be appointed from different parcels, subdivisions and/or communities within the MSTU.
 Terms are four years.

-The Industrial Development Authority has one vacancy, and one seat expiring in April.
+The Industrial Development Authority has two vacancies.
 This five member authority has the power to sell industrial revenue bonds.
 Money generated from the bonds is used to construct industrial plants, equipment and other facilities which would then be leased or sold to private industry.
 Terms are four years.

 The Parks and Recreation Advisory Board has one vacancy for a member from the Naples and Urban Area Community Park District.
 This seven-member committee advises the BCC on any matters concerning acquisition, development and programs involving parks and recreation facilities in Collier County.
 Membership consists of one member from the Immokalee Community Park District and six members from the Naples and Urban Area Community Park District.
 Terms are four years.